 Are there any costs?

 There is a fee that covers the cost of setting up the screen for each sample.
-The fee will not be charged until the final imaging of the experiment plate, six weeks after the experiment is set up.

 Why is it beneficial to set up crystallization experiments using high-throughput methods?